Crimson Shore: Plot

 With Joe and Dunkan arrested, Pendergast considers the case closed.
-Constance is unwilling to accept this as her research into the witches' coven has turned up inconsistencies.
-She and Pendergast have a fight and Constance decides to carry on with her investigation alone.
+Constance is unwilling to accept this as her research into the witches' coven has turned up some issues.
+She and Pendergast have a fight and Constance decides to carry on alone.
 As a storm closes in that night, several residents of Exmouth are slaughtered by a monstrous creature.
-Pendergast realises that Constance's theory that the witches' coven survived is provable and that she is in danger.
+Pendergast realizes that Constance's theory that the witches' coven survived is provable and that she is in danger.

 Constance follows the coven's trail to Oldham, a village on a nearby island that was abandoned after a hurricane in 1938.
-She discovers a vast network of cisterns and tunnels under the island where the coven practice satanic rituals.
-The monster wreaking havoc in Exmouth is Morax, a man with a genetic mutation whose monstrous appearance is the product of selective breeding by the coven.
-Constance is met by Bradley Gavin, the Exmouth deputy chief of police, who reveals that a large portion of the town were part of the coven.
+She discovers a network of cisterns and tunnels under the island where the coven practice satanic rituals.
+The monster wreaking havoc in Exmouth is Morax, a man with a genetic mutation whose appearance is the product of selective breeding by the coven.
+Constance is met by Bradley Gavin, the Exmouth deputy chief of police, who reveals that a portion of the town were part of the coven.
 With Morax turning on the coven, Gavin is now its leader, and he plans to take Constance as his wife to consolidate his rule.
 Constance refuses and is saved by Morax, who has returned to Oldham.
 She escapes as Morax attacks and kills Gavin.
 Lost in the tunnels, she is met by Pendergast, who has followed her.
-Pendergast realises that while the murders of McCool and Dunwoody threw the coven into crisis as it risked their exposure, releasing Morax was not part of the plan; someone else is responsible.
-They confront Morax again as they escape the tunnels and the three fall into the ocean.
+Pendergast realizes that while the murders of McCool and Dunwoody threw the coven into a critical state as it risked their exposure, releasing Morax was not part of the plan; someone else is responsible.
+They meet Morax again as they escape the tunnels and the three fall into the ocean.
 Constance is washed ashore and saved by the arrival of a SWAT team responding to the massacre in Exmouth.
 Morax is swept out to sea and is presumed to have drowned and Pendergast disappears.

-One month later, and with no sign of Pendergast, Constance decides to return to her life in the sprawling basement of Pendergast's New York mansion.
+One month later, and with no sign of Pendergast, Constance decides to return to her life in the basement of Pendergast's New York mansion.
 Proctor, Pendergast's driver who is now charged with her care, objects, but Constance has made up her mind.
-An intruder breaks into the mansion and takes Proctor captive; Proctor recognises him as someone Pendergast believed to be dead.
+An intruder breaks into the mansion and takes Proctor captive; Proctor recognizes him as someone Pendergast believed to be dead.
 The intruder injects him with sodium pentothal and Proctor falls unconscious.